-[Note: This article provides instruction on how to enable multi-factor authentication for an individual, personal Google account.
+[Note: This article provides instructions on how to enable multi-factor authentication for an individual, personal Google account.
 If you are using a Google account as part of your company's IT environment, your Google Workplace administrator should require multi-factor authentication across your entire organization.
 Learn how to do that here.
 Regardless, you should have multi-factor authentication enabled on every account you use where possible.]

 In today's modern business IT environment, where Bring Your Own Devices (BTOD) is increasingly the norm, having secure account authentication is more important than ever.
 Most likely you have multiple Internet accounts set up on your laptop or mobile device - some for personal use and some for business.
-If all of your accounts are not secured, bad actors will find a way to compromise your device, which can lead to a data breach at your company.
+If all of your accounts are not secured, bad actors will find a way to compromise your device, which can lead to a cyber incident at your company.

 Two-factor authentication (2FA), sometimes referred to as two-step verification or dual-factor authentication, is a security process in which users provide two different authentication factors to verify themselves.
 Two-factor authentication is a subset of multi-factor authentication (MFA), which may require more than two authentication factors.